tarandeepk02/CPP-Programming/README.md

 - **CheckPatternPresence.cpp**: This program checks if a given pattern exists as a subsequence within a string using recursion.
 It utilizes a helper function to compare characters from both the string and the pattern.
 The results are displayed as "true" or "false" based on whether the pattern is found in the string.
 - **DiceRollCombinationsUsingStack.cpp**: This program simulates rolling a dice with 4 faces and calculates the number of ways to achieve a target sum using a given number of rolls.
 It uses a stack-based approach to explore all possible combinations of dice rolls.
 The result is displayed as the total count of ways to reach the target sum.

+## Sorting Algorithms

+### Iterative:
+- **mergeSort.cpp**: This program implements a modified merge sort algorithm to sort an array of strings in lexicographical order.
+It recursively divides the array and merges sorted subarrays using string comparisons.
+- **insertionSort.cpp**: This program implements the insertion sort algorithm to sort an array of integers in ascending order.
+It builds the sorted array one element at a time by inserting each element into its correct position.
+- **selectionSort.cpp**: This program implements the selection sort algorithm to sort an array of integers in ascending order.
+It repeatedly selects the smallest remaining element and swaps it with the current position in the array.
+- **quickSort.cpp**: This version of Quick Sort implements a non-recursive (iterative) approach using a stack.

+### Recusrive:
+- **mergeSort_Recursion.cpp**: This program uses the merge sort algorithm to sort an array of integers in ascending order.
+It recursively divides the array and merges the sorted subarrays using a helper array.
+- **insertionSort_Recursion.cpp**: This program performs recursive insertion sort to arrange an array of integers in ascending order.
+It recursively sorts elements by inserting each one into its correct position within the sorted portion of the array.
+- **selectionSort_Recursion.cpp**: This program performs recursive selection sort to sort an array of integers in ascending order.
+It recursively finds the minimum element from the unsorted portion and swaps it with the current index.
+- **quickSort_Recursion.cpp**: This program implements the quick sort algorithm to sort an array of integers in ascending order.
+It uses the middle element as the pivot and recursively partitions the array around it for efficient sorting.

 Each program is designed to help with specific real-world problems.

 ## Usage